zappingseb/keepoalawidget/README.md

 ## Installing

-For detailed information about plugin provisioning refer to [plentymarkets developers](https://developers.plentymarkets.com/dev-doc/basics#plugin-provisioning).
+For detailed information about plugin deployment refer to [plentymarkets developers](https://developers.plentymarkets.com/dev-doc/basics#plugin-provisioning).

+## Join our community

+Sign up today and become a member of our [forum](https://forum.plentymarkets.com/c/plugin-entwicklung).
+Discuss the latest trends in plugin development and share your ideas with our community.

+## Versioning

+Find information about the latest updates in our [Changelog](/meta/documents/changelog_en.md).

 ## License